- We focus on what has worked for 10,000+ patients & medical research.

-- One of the most common prominences on the fifth toe is due to the formation of hammertoe.
+- One of the most common prominences on the fifth toe is the formation of a hammertoe.

 - Hammertoe is the abnormal bending of your fifth toe due to tightness in a shoe 90+ percent of the time.

-- The pressure from the shoe will cause at thickening of the skin, this is a combination of either a corn or a callus.
+- The pressure from the shoe will cause a thickening of the skin.
+This is a combination of either a corn or a callus.

 - This can become very painful and become red and start robbing for some people.

-- We generally have a lot of success by changing shoes, patting and avoiding surgery for the fifth toe.
+- We generally have success by changing shoes, patting, and avoiding surgery for the fifth toe.